Menu Cheadle Hulme Dental And Cosmetics Logo

 Teeth Whitening: At the Dentist vs At Home

 Teeth whitening of many kinds has grown in popularity in recent years.
 Our teeth are mostly white, but tooth enamel can develop various shades over time or be damaged or infected.
-Tooth discoloration may be due to a variety of causes, many of which you have control over – but teeth whitening Manchester can help.
+Tooth discoloration may be due to a variety of causes, many of which you have control over – but teeth whitening can help.

 Recent surveys have shown that the thing that most people would like to improve about their smile was the colour of their teeth, with some surveys showing that as many as 90% of those surveyed would like to have their teeth whitened.